-And thank God you chose to serve Opelika!
+We will always remember you and thank God you chose to serve Opelika!

 It’s not always easy or “convenient” being a police officer, but it is a noble calling.
 And the City of Opelika is fortunate that the members of our police force are all honorable men and women, dedicated to serving and protecting the citizens of our community.
 They sacrifice of their time, their talents….and sometimes their very lives.

 On this page we honor two brave and dedicated men from the Opelika Police Department: men who - in dangerous situations - were reaching out to help those in need of their services and ultimately paid the ultimate sacrifice.
 It is with great honor that we dedicate this page to them - to let their families know that who they were, and what they stood for, remains steadfast in our hearts and our minds.
 We are proud to call them our brothers.
 We will be forever thankful that they chose to serve their community.
 They remain forever two of Opelika’s Heroes!